mui/material-ui/docs/src/pages/company/software-engineer-intern/software-engineer-intern.md

 ## About you

-We're looking for someone with strong front-end skills or someone who has a passion and is eager to learn more in this area.
+We're looking for someone with front-end skills or someone who has a passion and is eager to learn more in this area.
 More important than specific technical skills though is that you're a strong problem solver who loves to learn.
 Details matter to you.

 ### Skills you should have